temportalflux/integro-tabletop/Backlog.md

 - Save persistent data to session storage while character is open
 - eventually have this all query against github repos where classes, subclasses, backgrounds, lineages, upbringings, items, & spells all have a `repo`+`path` tuple which describes from where to fetch data updates from
 - modules can be added to the user's profile to be loaded when the application starts up (by querying the repos)

-## Builder/Editor
-- select which modules are allowed
-- selecting lineage, upbringing, background, class
-- levels can be managed here
-- Special Level Up button / interface for adding 1 level; includes feature selections and subclass, and multiclassing eventually

 ## Mailbox
 - Pull requests are used to send items between characters